Yidaotus/YiLang2/README.md

 Additionally, you have a few block level elements to structure your data better.

 - Dialogue
   - Use this for any dialogue you might encounter.
-You can also enter your dialogue in the form of speaker : speech seperated by new lines.
+You can also enter your dialogue in the form of speaker : speech separated by new lines.
 YiLang will parse this automatically to a dialogue block.
 - Grammarpoint
   - Use this block to summarize some important grammar.
-YiLang will index all grammarpoints and make them available in the search.
+YiLang will index all grammar points and make them available in the search.
 - Remark
   - This can be used for example for cultural insights or any other important highlight.
 - Two column layout